 Yes, and although it may be designed to carry a specific weight, it may be far less depending on the maximum legal road limit the truck is driving on or intending to drive on.

 Do I have to comply with the authorities if they come knocking and demand answers?

 While you may be subpoenaed to provide documents or evidence, you should seek legal advice before handing over any material.
 It is suggested that you refrain from making any formal comment or admitting any liability before seeking formal legal advice.
 You are not legally compelled to answer any question from any authority at any time.

 We have heaps of procedures in our workplace, but we don’t document them, where does that leave us?

 While it’s great that you have systems in place, especially safety systems, it is best to formalise them by documenting them, reviewing them and updating them when required.
-Although any safety procedure is commendable, it will carry much more weight in court should you have to prove you have been trying to do the right thing in your workplace.
+Although any safety procedure is commendable, it will carry much more weight should you have to show that you have a working safety system in operation.